yusuf8ahmed/Wsimple/Readme.md

 </p>

 ### What is the Wsimple project
 Welcome!
-This project is a web interface for wealthsimple trade.
+This project is suppose to be a web interface and API for Wealthsimple Trade.
+The main goal this project is to give a simple yet robust interface for Wealthsimple Trade users and also give the ability to allow developer to create any project while hooking straight into their wealthsimple trade account
 .
 .
+API wrapper starts documentation starts here.
-Also Wsimple allows the access API wrapper without the use of the web interface (See => [API-methods](#API-methods)).
+(See => [API-methods](#API-methods)).

 ## Getting Started